Joseph Phuong Nguyen

-Joseph Phuong Nguyen (Vietnamese: Giuse Nguyễn Thế Phương; born March 25, 1957), is a Vietnamese-born Canadian Catholic prelate who has served as Bishop of Kamloops since 2016.
+Joseph Phuong The Nguyen (born March 25, 1957) is a Vietnamese Canadian Catholic prelate serving as Bishop of Kamloops since 2016.
 He was previously vicar general for the Archdiocese of Vancouver.

-Background
+Early life

+Nguyễn Thế Phương was born on March 25, 1957 in Đắk Lắk, South Vietnam.
+He is the eldest of ten children, with one brother who is a priest of the Diocese of Hamilton and two sisters who are religious.
+He additionally has a cousin who is a priest in his home diocese of Ban Mê Thuột.

-Nguyễn Thế Phương was born in Vietnam on March 27, 1957.
-He experienced growing up in a communist country that restricted the faith of its citizens.
-Nguyen became a minor seminarian at age 11.
-When the communist government took control of Catholic institutions, Nguyen continued to live out his office and was imprisoned multiple times for training catechists.
+Nguyen had a deep love for God at an early age and became a minor seminarian at age 11.
+When the communist government took control of Catholic institutions, Nguyen continued to live out of his office and was imprisoned multiple times for training catechists.

-Emigration

-Nguyen realized that there would be no opportunity to be ordained a priest in Vietnam and secretly attempted to flee the country, nearly losing his life in the process.
-He was captured and imprisoned by the government, suffering torture and malnutrition from the hands of his oppressors.
-He escaped but was shortly thereafter injured in an auto accident, remaining in a coma for several months in the Philippines.
-He came to Canada in 1987 as a refugee and studied English as a second language, eventually being accepted at the Seminary of Christ the King in Mission.
+Nguyen realized that there would be no opportunity to be ordained a priest in Vietnam.
+He secretly attempted to flee, telling only his father the plan, but he was caught and forced to return to shore.
+He and his group were then captured and imprisoned by the government, suffering torture and malnutrition.
+He then made another attempt to escape the country by boat with another group.
+This time, the boat was rescued by a German ship and was brought to the Filipino Palawan refugee camp.
+He was shortly thereafter injured in an auto accident, remaining in a coma for several months.

-Ordination
+In 1987, Nguyen came to Vancouver, Canada, as a refugee.
+He was initially discouraged from pursuing the priesthood due to the difficulties he faced while fleeing Vietnam.
+Still, his father encouraged him to continue, and he took a job as a painter and studied English as a second language.
+Eventually, he was accepted at the Seminary of Christ the King in Mission.
+He was also sent to St. Peter's Seminary in London, Ontario, to finish his degree in theology.

+Priesthood

-Nguyen was ordained as a priest in Holy Rosary Cathedral on May 30, 1992.
+On May 30, 1992, Nguyen was ordained as a priest in Holy Rosary Cathedral by Archbishop Adam Exner for the Archdiocese of Vancouver.

-Current affairs
+Bishop of Kamloops

+Portrait of Nguyen on his episcopal ordination booklet in 2016.

 On June 1, 2016, Pope Francis appointed Nguyen as the Bishop for the Diocese of Kamloops.
+The episcopal ordination and installation as bishop took place on August 25, 2016, at the Sandman Centre, with Archbishop J. Michael Miller of Vancouver as the principal celebrant.